Henry Steel Olcott

-Colonel Henry Steel Olcott (2 August 1832 – 17 February 1907) was an American military officer, journalist, lawyer, Freemason and the co-founder and first president of the Theosophical Society.
+Colonel Henry Steel Olcott (2 August 1832 – 17 February 1907) was an American military officer, journalist, lawyer, Freemason (member of Huguenot Lodge #448, later #46) and the co-founder and first president of the Theosophical Society.

 Olcott was the first well-known American of European ancestry to make a formal conversion to Buddhism.
 His subsequent actions as president of the Theosophical Society helped create a renaissance in the study of Buddhism.
-Olcott is considered a Buddhist modernist for his efforts in interpreting Buddhism through a Westernized lens.
+Olcott is considered a Buddhist modernist for his efforts in interpreting Buddhism through a Europeanized lens.

 Olcott was a major revivalist of Buddhism in Sri Lanka and he is still honored in Sri Lanka for these efforts.
-Olcott has been called by Sri Lankans "one of the heroes in the struggle of our independence and a pioneer of the present religious, national and cultural revival".
+Vice President of the Ananda College Old Boys Association Samitha Seneviratne has said that "Col. Olcott's contribution towards the betterment of our country, nation, religion, justice and good conduct has been so great that he remains in our hearts forever".

 Biography

 Olcott was born on 2 August 1832 in Orange, New Jersey, the oldest of six children, to Presbyterian businessman Henry Wyckoff Olcott and Emily Steele Olcott.
 As a child, Olcott lived on his father's New Jersey farm.

 During his teens he attended first the College of the City of New York and later Columbia University, where he joined the St. Anthony Hall fraternity, a milieu of well-known people.
 In 1851 his father's business failed and he had to leave the university.

 While living in Amherst, Ohio, Olcott was introduced to spiritualism by relatives who had formed a spiritualist circle after seeing the Fox sisters on tour in Cleveland.
 During this period, Olcott became interested in studies of "psychology, hypnotism, psychometry, and mesmerism" In 1853, after returning to New York, Olcott became a founding member of the New York Conference of Spiritualists.
-He also published letters and articles on spiritualist topics in the Spiritual Telegraph under the pseudonym "Amherst."
+He also published letters and articles on spiritualist topics in the Spiritual Telegraph under the pseudonym "Amherst".

 From 1858 to 1860 Olcott was the agricultural correspondent for the New York Tribune and the Mark Lane Express, but occasionally submitted articles on other subjects.
 He was present for John Brown's execution.

 He also published a genealogy of his family extending back to Thomas Olcott, one of the founders of Hartford, Connecticut, in 1636.

 In 1860 Olcott married Mary Epplee Morgan, daughter of the rector of Trinity parish, New Rochelle, New York.
 They had four children, two of whom died in infancy.